Income tax - Rental income (unfurnished rental)

 Free service + call price

-- General tax code: Articles 14 to 14BDefinition of land income
+- General Tax Code: Articles 14 to 14BDefinition of property income

-- General tax code: Articles 28 to 32Application of the micro-land regime (Article 32) and the real regime (Article 31) under conditions
+- General Tax Code: Articles 28 to 32Application of the micro-land regime (Article 32) and the real regime (Article 31) subject to conditions

-- Bofip-Taxes n°BOI-RFPI-20150210 relating to property income and profits of real estate
+- Bofip-Taxes n°BOI-RFPI-20150210 relating to property income and profits from real estate assets

-- Bofip-Impots n°BOI-RFPI-DECLA relating to the taxation of property income
+- Bofip-Impots n°BOI-RFPI-DECLA relating to the system of taxation of property income

 Online service